NSaha27/React_Udemy_Course_2024-main/README.md

     4. Use onChange for controlled form inputs,
     5. Avoid inline arrow functions in JSX for better performance and cleaner code.

+17. a.
+What is SyntheticBaseEvent?
+        SyntheticBaseEvent is a wrapper around the browser's native event.
+It is used to providing cross-border compatibility and consistent event handling accrose different elements and browsers.
+    b.
+Different types of React.js events:
+        onClick - triggered when an element is clicked, onChange - triggered when the value of an input element gets changed, onSubmit - triggered when a form is submitted, onMouseEnter - triggered when the mouse pointer enters an element, onMouseLeave - triggered when the mouse pointer leaves an element, onKeyDown - triggered when a key is pressed down, onKeyUp - triggered when a key is released, onFocus - triggered when an element receives focus, onBlur - triggered when an element loses focus, onInput - triggered when the value of an input element is changed.

 18. Passing functions via props?

     1. Pass dynamic behavior between components,